viamrobotics/docs/docs/tutorials/projects/claw-game.md

 You can name your board whatever you want as long as you use the same name to refer to it in your code.
 We named it `myBoard` for simplicity.
-This is the only component in the main robot.
+This is the only component in the main machine.

 Click **Save config** in the lower-left corner of the screen.